 Becoming a CZT – Is It Worth It?

-If you have ever thought about becoming a CZT, I would strongly advise visiting a seminar, meeting the Zentangle team and experiencing all the enthusiasm shared with instructors and other tanglers.
+If you have ever thought about becoming a CZT, I would strongly advise it.
+Visit a seminar, meet the Zentangle team and experience all the enthusiasm shared with instructors and other tanglers.
 To find out how to get certified, please visit Zentangle’s website.
-Certified Zentangle Teachers are allowed to teach the Zentangle method, but only Zentangle Inc. and their licensed partners (so far there are two, in Europe and Asia) are organizing CZT training programs.
+Certified Zentangle Teachers are allowed to teach the Zentangle method, but only Zentangle Inc. and their licensed partners organize CZT trainings.
+So far there are two partners, in Europe and Asia.

 Back to the title and “is it worth it?” part.
 This is the time to think about your expectations.
 What do you expect from the CZT seminar?
 If you enjoy tangling and want to learn more, meet like-minded people and experience the seminar, it’s so worth it.
 I would certainly recommend it to anyone as it was one of the best experiences in my life.
 If you are thinking about the cost, already calculating the number of classes that you will have to teach in order to get the return on your investment, I’m not able to answer this question for you.
 It was certainly a worthwhile cost to many of us, even looking at it from a purely financial perspective.
 But no one can guarantee that it will be the same to you.

 I became a Certified Zentangle Teacher at the seminar in Providence, US, in November 2018 (CZT 32 seminar).
 It happened three years since I started tangling.
 Additionally, I was active as Zen Linea on social media way before even imagining that I might turn my passion into business.
-I stepped into the journey towards becoming a CZT from a pure place of joy and love for this method, without ever thinking that it might become a full-time job.
+I stepped into the journey towards becoming a CZT from a pure place of joy and love for this method.
+It was without even dreaming that it might become a full-time job.
 Even if you decide to start a business, doing what you love and working with passion is a huge advantage.

 CZT Community – Now and Then